Disgruntled/AWSpermissionChecker/readme.md

 -Detailed logs in cloudwatch

--Regex-based filtering in code of users/roles you want exxclused
+-Regex-based filtering in code of users/roles you want excluded

 -Unit tests